-Repetitive pressure and friction on a specific skin area leads to the occurrence and growth of calluses and corns.
-Some of the common sources of friction and pressure include –
+Repetitive pressure and friction on a specific skin area are the lead cause of the occurrence and growth of calluses and corns.
+Some of the common sources of friction and pressure include:

-● Avoiding socks with sandals and shoes can increase the friction of the footwear with your feet.
-Also, if you wear ill-fitting socks, it can lead to calluses.
+- Avoiding socks with sandals and shoes can increase the friction of the footwear with your feet, especially if you wear ill-fitting socks.

 What are the risk factors associated with a Callus?